lunarmodules/Penlight/docs/penlight.md

     hello world
     true

 Many functions require you to pass a function as an argument, say to apply to all values of a sequence or as a callback.
-Usually this function is required to have a particular number of arguments, often one (in the case of the `map` functions) or two (for comparison functions.)
-But often useful functions have the wrong number of arguments.
-For instance, `operator.add` simply adds its two arguments, but can't be passed to `tablex.map`, which expects to pass only one value to its function.
+Often useful functions have the wrong number of arguments.
 So there is a need to construct a function of one argument from one of two arguments, _binding_ the extra argument to a given value.

 _currying_ takes a function of n arguments and returns a function of n-1 arguments where the first argument is bound to some value: